ibm-wsc/aiops-z/docs/labs/cp4aiops-lab.md

     Similar to Turbonomic, CP4AIOps has integrated the Instana Application Perspectives.

-2.  **Click the link for the _robot-shop_ application.**
+2.  **Search for and click the link for the _robot-shop_ application.**

     You will see a page like this:

     ![resource-management](resource-management.png)

-    You now have a scoped view of just the resources associated with the Robot Shop Microservices Application - all of the Kubernetes objects such as pods, services, and routes, but also the individual application components within the containers such as `.jar` files and even the API calls made to each endpoint.
+    You now have a scoped view of just the resources associated with the Robot Shop Microservices Application - not only all of the Kubernetes objects such as pods, services, and routes, but also the individual application components within the containers such as `.jar` files and even the API calls made to each endpoint.

     You can zoom in on the topology to better see the individual application components and relationships.